bigchaindb/bigchaindb/k8s/nginx/container/README.md

    allow connections from the whitelist and avoid a DDoS.

-*  For BigchainDB connections, nginx needs to have rules to throttle connections that are throttle connections using resources over a threshold.
+*  For BigchainDB connections, nginx needs to have rules to throttle connections that are using resources over a threshold.

 ### Step 1: Build the Latest Container